 Directed by Joseph Jankovic, M.D., professor of neurology, the Tourette Syndrome Center is committed to providing the most expert and compassionate care for patients with TS.
 The clinical staff includes skilled neurologists and specialists in movement disorders, neuropsychologists, clinical psychologists, therapists, and educational specialists.
 These professionals provide comprehensive evaluation and treatment services specifically designed to address the unique needs of each patient.

 The TSC is also committed to conducting research into the cause and treatment of TS and other childhood movement disorders, and patients are invited to participate in a broad range of clinical trials.
-TSC also provides a setting for the training of clinician-scientists and for educational programs directed to scientists, physicians, allied health professionals, patients and their families, and the community at large.
+TSC also provides a setting for the training of clinician-scientists and for educational programs directed to scientists, physicians, health professionals, patients and their families, and the community at large.
 Finally, the TSC partners with the national and local Tourette Syndrome Association and provides advocacy for patients with TS.

 Located on the 9th floor of the Baylor College of Medicine Medical Center McNair Campus at 7200 Cambridge St., the TSC is a joint project between Baylor College of Medicine and the Learning Support Center at Texas Children's Hospital.